sapcc/gatekeeper-addons/helm-manifest-parser/README.md

 The HTTP endpoint for manifest parsing is `POST /v2` for Helm 2 manifests and `POST /v3` for Helm 3 manifests.
 The request body must be the `data.release` field of the respective ConfigMap (for Helm 2 manifests) or Secret (for Helm 3 manifests).
-In both cases, the response body is a JSON document enumerating the objects in the manifest like this:
+In both cases, the response body is a JSON document containing the objects in the manifest (in the `.items` array) and the values that were used to render the chart templates (in the `.values` object):

 ```json
 {